Installing BDsensor-m-m

 -

-Send the G-code command
+Send the gcode command

 You can send

-Note: A data value of 1015 or >1010 indicates the sensor is out of range.
-If the first 5 points (0~0.5mm) or more values are within the range of 0 to 1000, and the increasing value delta is >=10, it indicates successful calibration, as shown in the chart above.
+Note: A data value of 1015 or > 1010 indicates the value is out of the sensor range.
+If the first 5 points (0~0.5mm) or more values are within the range of 0 to 1000, and the delta of the increasing values is >= 10, it means the calibration is successful, as shown in the chart above.

 Testing and Printing